-Castle in the Sky (which is known in Japan as Laputa: Castle in the Sky) is a film written and directed by Hayao Miyazaki.
+Castle in the Sky (which is known in Japan as Laputa: Castle in the Sky) is a film written by Hayao Miyazaki.
 The film was released to Japanese theaters on August 2, 1986.
 While this film is technically the first one released by Studio Ghibli, many consider Nausicaa of the Valley of the Wind as the first Studio Ghibli film, since the founders of the studio were involved in the production.
 Castle in the Sky won the Animage Anime Grand Prix in 1986.
 In the United States, the first English-dubbed version of the film received a theatrical release on April 1, 1989.
+After Disney acquired the rights to distribute the Studio Ghibli material, a new English dub was recorded in 1998.
+Disney originally planned to release Castle in the Sky to theaters in 1999.
+However, after the financial failure of Princess Mononoke, the film’s release date was pushed back.
+The new English dub was finally released on DVD and home video on April 15, 2003, alongside Kiki’s Delivery Service and Spirited Away.

 Castle in the Sky